Eclypses/mte-relay-server/README.md

 - `licenseKey`
   - **Required**
   - Your license key.
 See your project settings in the [Eclypses Developer's Portal](https://developers.eclypses.com).
-- `cookieSecret`
+- `clientIdSecret`
   - **Required**
-  - A secret that will be used to sign the MTE session cookie.
+  - A secret that will be used to sign the x-mte-client-id header.
 - `corsOrigins`
   - **Required**
   - A list of URLs that will be allowed to make cross-origin requests to the server.